joshlopez97/FireEscape/docs/final.md

 <img style="width: 500px;" src="https://raw.githubusercontent.com/joshlopez97/FireEscape/master/final_report_images/map_design14.png">

+For the first version of our algorithm, we kept the size of the map to be less than 25 blocks and 3 health states: full health, less than ⅔ health, less than ⅓ health.
+For our action states, we allow the agent to have four different actions: forward, backward, left, and right.
+This would produce a Q-table with the size:

     (number of blocks on map * number of health states * number of action states) = 25*3*4 = 300

 For each action the agent completes, a positive reward or negative reward will be given based on the resulting state the agent is in.
 The reward function we implemented uses three main factors to calculate the reward given for an action:

+    1. Distance from goal block calculated using Dijkstra’s Shortest Path
     2. Amount of health remaining
     3. The agent’s survival after an action

+The main heuristic we used to determine the reward given to an agent is the distance from the goal block.
+The farther away from the goal block, the lower the reward given.
+This will incentivize the agent to get closer to the goal block with each action.
+A reward will also be given when the agent reaches the goal.
+During the agent’s adventure learning the map, if the agent happens to die from falling or fire, a large negative reward will be given to deter the agent from committing the same action in the future.
+The negative reward given when stepping on fire will be calculated based on the health state the agent is in.
+When the agent is max health, a small negative reward is given for stepping on fire.
+This is to encourage the agent to go through fire if it can shorten the distance from the goal significantly.
+As the agent’s health decreases, the negative reward will increase to deter the agent from dying to fire damage.
+A diagram of the Markov Decision Process is shown in Figure 3:

+<ins>Figure 3: Markov Decision Process </ins>
 <img src="https://raw.githubusercontent.com/joshlopez97/FireEscape/master/final_report_images/Markov%20Decision%20Process.jpg"> <br>